janrburgos/janrburgos/README.md

 - 🔭 I’m currently working as a Junior Backend Software Engineer at [DW Morgan](https://www.dwmorgan.com/).

-- 🌱 I’m currently learning Ruby on Rails, Go, and other stuff.
+- 🌱 I’m currently learning Ruby on Rails, Go, Python, Power BI, and other stuff.

 - ❓ Ask me about anything, I can't promise you I'll answer it though.